yanshanhuang/public/README.md

   Ziai, Iris, Vanessa

 ## **What problem are you trying to solve and how will code help?**
-1) Once the finish the first challenge ( the game ) how the signalbe transmitted to the screen to show Box A happy
-2) Once the final LED lights up on Box B, how can the energy(signal) be transmitted to the screen

 ## **Does your project contain a dataset?
 How is it structured and used in your app?**
 No